-Once the high-pressure filter drain or change procedure is complete, perform the following procedure to repressurize the lines.
+Once the low pressure hose is attached or high-pressure filter drain or change procedure and repairs are complete, perform the following procedure to repressurize the lines.

-- Make sure that the vehicle is OFF.
+- 1. Make sure that the vehicle is OFF.
 Take the keys out of the ignition. - 2.
-Close the bleed valve and torque the fitting to 4-5 ft-lbs. - Check that the filter bowl and the drain plug ar installed and tightened. - 4.
-Check that the FMM Manual Shut-Off Valve is in the ON position. - 5.
-On each cylinder, slowly turn the cylinder Manual Shut-Off Valve 1/4-turn counter-clockwise to the ON position. - 6.
-Re-install the fill panel cover (if removed) - 7.
+Close the bleed valve and torque the fitting to 4-5 ft-lbs. - 3.
+Check that the filter bowl and the drain plug are installed and tightened. - 4.
+Slowly turn the cylinder Manual Shut-Off Valve 1/4-turn counter-clockwise to the ON position. - 5.
+Re-install the fill panel cover (if removed) - 6.
 Insert the ignition key and start the engine.